nek8082/spring-boot-expense-tracker-docker-deployment/README.md

 # About

 This entire project is a docker compose project for the [cashkontrolleur.de](https://cashkontrolleur.de/) website, based on docker-compose.
+It is meant to be used in conjunction with the following project [spring-boot-expense-tracker](https://github.com/nek8082/spring-boot-expense-tracker).

 # Configuration for local testing